awslabs/aws-encryption-sdk-specification/client-apis/decrypt.md

 If the input encrypted message is being streamed to this operation:

 - Output MUST NOT be released until otherwise indicated.
-- If no more input plaintext bytes MAY become available and this operation is unable to complete the above steps with the available plaintext, this operation MUST halt and indicate a failure to the caller.
+- If all bytes have been provided and this operation is unable to complete the above steps with the available encrypted message bytes, this operation MUST halt and indicate a failure to the caller.
-- If this operation successfully completes the above steps and has processed all available input bytes, this operation MAY immediately complete and succeed, or it MAY wait until an end of the input bytes is indicated to complete and succeed.
 - If this operation successfully completes the above steps but there are available bytes which have not been processed, this operation MUST fail.